greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 Descriptions of additional parameters that are specific to the *classic partitioning syntax* follow.

 ALTER \[DEFAULT\] PARTITION
-:   If altering a partition deeper than the first level of partitions, use `ALTER PARTITION` clauses to specify which subpartition in the hierarchy you want to alter.
+:   If altering a partition deeper than the first level of partitions, use `ALTER PARTITION` clauses to specify which sub-partition in the hierarchy you want to alter.
 For each partition level in the table hierarchy that is above the target partition, specify the partition that is related to the target partition in an `ALTER PARTITION` clause.

 DROP \[DEFAULT\] PARTITION
 :   Drops the specified partition.
-If the partition has subpartitions, the subpartitions are automatically dropped as well.
+If the partition has sub-partitions, the sub-partitions are automatically dropped as well.

 TRUNCATE \[DEFAULT\] PARTITION
 :   Truncates the specified partition.
-If the partition has subpartitions, the subpartitions are automatically truncated as well.
+If the partition has sub-partitions, the sub-partitions are automatically truncated as well.

 RENAME \[DEFAULT\] PARTITION
 :   Changes the partition name of a partition \(not the relation name\).
 Partitioned tables are created using the naming convention: `<`parentname`>_<`level`>_prt_<`partition\_name`>`.